ISEEKYAN/verl_megatron_practice/README.md

 ## Practices

-All benchmarks were conducted using Docker image `verlai/verl:app-verl0.4-vllm0.8.5-mcore0.13.0-preview` and code from the `mcore_fused` branch of `https://github.com/ISEEKYAN/verl.git` (a veRL 0.4.0 derivative with custom features).
-Performance data reflects the 3rd training step.

 -   **DAPO MATH with dense 7B model**
     -   **Note**: Requires modifying `max_position_embeddings` to `32768` in the `Qwen2.5-Math-7B`'s `config.json`.